vhfarias/snake-js/readme.md

 # Snake

 A simple Snake game made from scratch using Javascript.
-The aim of this project is to practice programming and Git by creating something presentable.
+The aim of this project is to practice programming and Git by creating something presentable, easy to use and customizable.
 Every feedback is appreciated.

 ## Setup